Cefalo/quick-meet/CONTRIBUTING.md

 4. Run `npm run build`
 5. Run both the server and client in-parallel, use: `npm run start:all`

-**Note**: If `VITE_MOCK_CALENDER` and `MOCK_CALENDER` is `true`, the calender will be mocked, ie, the developer does not need to have access to the OAuth credentials.
+**Note**: If the `VITE_MOCK_CALENDER` is set to `true`, the calender will be mocked, ie, the developer does not need to have access to the OAuth credentials.
 Every interaction should work as if interacting with a real calender.
 Check `server/src/google-api/google-api-mock.service.ts` and `server/src/google-api/google-api.module.ts` to learn more on how it works.

 #### Installation with Docker